Jan 14, 2021 Latest post:

 Towards the end of October she had an infection in her mouth that we believed was caused from her wisdom teeth.
 She was put on a big-gun antibiotic, clindamycin for 20 days and had her wisdom teeth removed.
 Although the odds were low, the hope was that this infection was perhaps causing these neurological issues.
 She returned to MUSC Children's Hospital shortly after the surgery due to uncontrollable head pain and put on a morphine drip.

-Matt reached out to Dr. Patel, the Chair of Neurosurgery at MUSC.
-His x-rays also revealed she may suffer hypermobile joint with craniocervical instability and brain stem kinking/compression.
-He recommended Sydney have an upright MRI of neck so that we could see what her cervicalspine was doing with the weight of her head.
+Matt reached out to Dr. Patel.
+His x-rays also revealed she had a cervical spine issue.
+He believed she suffered from hypermobile joint with craniocervical instability and brain stem kinking/compression.
+He recommended Sydney have an upright MRI of neck so that we could see what her cervical spine was doing with the weight of her head.
 The only upright MRI in South Carolina was in Greenville.
-Through the help of a wonderful and generous friend, we were able to fly her there privately.
+Through the help of a wonderful and generous friend, we were able to fly her there privately (it would have been impossible to transport her any other way).

 Dr. Patel confirmed she had CCI.
 The March virus, hormone changes, etc. had weakened her ligaments.
-Upon Dr. Patel's recommendation, she was put in a Aspen cervical color and begin physical therapy with the hope of strengthening her ligaments.
+Upon his recommendation, she was put in an Aspen cervical color and begin physical therapy with the hope of strengthening her ligaments.
 We explored prolotherapy and stem-cell therapy.
-Dr. Patel was wonderful, empathic and kind.
-He spoke of the fusion surgical option, but encouraged us to be patient to see if she could heal through other options.
+The doctor spoke of the fusion surgical option, but encouraged us to be patient to see if she could heal through other options.

 Sydney was again hospitalized for three days for her pain.
 Towards the end of November, we sent her three siblings to Florida for 10 days to be with their grandparents to allow us to focus on Sydney and to make sure no rock was unturned.